wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-2/ch2.md

 ## Working with `fs` module managing files.

 `fs` stands for File System, and this module provides the APIs to interact with the file system.

+Today, there are three notable ways to handle asynchronous code in Node.js

+1. callbacks,
+2. Promises,
+3. async/await syntax.